-the way, Brule explored the tributaries of the Susquehanna River in Lancaster County and encountered the Susquehannock tribes living along the Susquehanna River.54
+In 1616 Etienne Brule (1592-1633) a French expert in the Algonquin language, who lived among the Susquehanna tribe in western New York, traveled down the Susquehanna River into the Chesapeake Bay.
+Along the way, Brule explored the tributaries of the Susquehanna River in Lancaster County and encountered the Susquehannock tribes living along the Susquehanna River.60

 In 1629 Etienne Brule partnered with the British fur trader Sir David Kirke (1597-1654) establishing trade relations between the Europeans and Susquehannock tribes.
 By 1680-1690 no Susquehannock villages existed in Lancaster or York Counties.
-There was a migration to New York to settle among the Iroquois and Seneca and a movement south to Maryland.55
+There was a migration to New York to settle among the Iroquois and Seneca and a movement south to Maryland.61

 In 1681 British King Charles, II (1630-1685) granted a land charter to Quaker leader William Penn (1644-1718) to repay a debt the King owed to Admiral William Penn (1621-1670).
 King Charles named it Pennsylvania, meaning Penn's Woods: Penn and Sylvania from the Latin silva which translates forest or woods.
 There were no Susquehannocks living in this region by the time William Penn acquired the land from King Charles, II (1630-1685).
-56
+62

 In 1701 William Penn (1644-1718) gave a patent of 3,000 acres of land along the Susquehanna River to George Beale (British).
-By 1703 Consumed by debt, William Penn (1644-1718) charged his land agent James Logan (1674-1751) to send him in London "bear and buck skins for they [the creditors] bear an advance" and "urge the Pennsylvania assembly to establish a propriety monopoly in the Indian trade."57
+By 1703 Consumed by debt, William Penn (1644-1718) charged his land agent James Logan (1674-1751) to send him in London "bear and buck skins for they [the creditors] bear an advance" and "urge the Pennsylvania assembly to establish a propriety monopoly in the Indian trade."

 In 1708 James Logan invited the French Expert Indian language interpreter Peter Bezaillion (1661-1742) to establish a fur trading post where the Conoy Creek meets the Susquehanna River in Bainbridge, Pennsylvania north 7.5 miles north of Marietta.
 By 1719 Bezaillion invited the Piscataway tribe to move from Maryland to Conoy Town.
-They assumed the name Canoise or corn shellers and were called the Conoy Indians.
-58
+They assumed the name Canoise or corn shellers and were called the Conoy Indians.64

 In 1717 Peter Logan did not only invite French and Indian fur traders to settle between the Conoy and Conewago Creeks along the Susquehanna River, he also sold land to the highest bidders among the Swiss-German (mostly Mennonite) Palatine farmers arriving in Pennsylvania in 1717.
 Simultaneously there was an influx of Ulster Scots or Scots-Irish settlers.
 William Penn's sons John (1700-1746), Richard (1706-1771), and Thomas (1702-1775) inherited a great deal of debt when their father died in 1718.
-The Penn brothers became alienated from Quaker beliefs and did not subscribe to their father's ideals for Pennsylvania.59
+The Penn brothers became alienated from Quaker beliefs and did not subscribe to their father's ideals for Pennsylvania.65

 In 1717 one year before his death, William Penn reserved 16,000 acres in Lancaster County for various tribes as a reserved hunting ground.
 This promise by William Penn would not be kept by his sons.
 According to Mennonite historian the Reverend John L. Ruth, Mennonite settlers in Lancaster County anxiously paid up to four times more than the price the Penn brothers were asking for acres.
 Meanwhile the Scots-Irish settlers encouraged to move here by James Logan started living on the land without title.
 The obvious defense of one's claim to property was to construct buildings and begin to improve the land, even before it was legally acquired.
-60
+66